-(1) Audit fees consist of fees for professional services performed by MaloneBailey for the audit and review of our financial statements, preparation and filing of our registration statements, including issuance of comfort letters.
+- (1) Audit fees consist of fees for professional services performed by MaloneBailey for the audit and review of our financial statements. - (2) Audit related fees consist of fees for preparation and filing of our registration statements, including issuance of comfort letters.